Treating Multiple Sclerosis With Botox

 What is botulinum toxin?

 Botulinum toxin (BT) is a medication derived from a neurotoxin produced by bacteria (Clostridium Botulinum).
 In its natural form, this toxin causes botulism, a severe condition that can be fatal.
 The botulinum toxin medication is designed to be used safely without causing botulism.
-There are two commercially available forms of BT currently:
+Three formulations of botulinum toxin A are approved by the FDA for the treatment of spasticity:

 How does botulinum toxin work?